Employment Settlement Agreements

 Harold G Walker is able to advise on:

-- Settlement agreements that you have already been presented with
+- Employment Settlement Agreements that you have already been presented with

 - Whether the agreement you have been offered is fair or should be negotiated